mole99/ml_nlc/README.md

 ### ReferenceImplementation

 Loads the weights of an already trained network in .json format and runs the Neural Network in pure Python.
+Only dense layers are supported as of now.

+### QuantizationScheme

+A small reference implementation in C for the quantization scheme described here: [arXiv:1712.05877](https://arxiv.org/abs/1712.05877)